meltyourface/blank/posts/Monsters/Esoteric-Compendium-Defeating-Malevolent-Entities/index.md

     C. The Island of the Dolls (1950s)
        - Explores the paranormal disturbances surrounding the eerie island and the rituals performed to quell the unrest

-Conclusion: Armed with the knowledge and rituals provided within this compendium, practitioners can empower themselves to confront malevolent Monsters and supernatural entities with confidence.
+**Conclusion**: Armed with the knowledge and rituals provided within this compendium, practitioners can empower themselves to confront malevolent Monsters and supernatural entities with confidence.
 Remembering to approach each encounter with humility and respect, understanding that defining "good" and "evil" is often a subjective matter, especially when confronting unfamiliar realms.